* Coaster Enthusiasts of Canada *

 "It's The Big One"

-This tape shows the making of "Pepsi Max - The Big One" currently
+This tape shows the making of "Pepsi Max - The Big One",

-one of the tallest coasters on this planet at an unconfirmed
+then one of the tallest coasters on the planet at a height

-height of 64 meters.
-Shown are the opening celebrations and an
+of around 64 meters.
+Shown are the opening celebrations and

 Produced by: Running Time: 20m